YAOrangeTime16/skbv_arbetsprov/README.md

 ## Technical highlight
 - This application has been created with React.js using `create-react-app`

 - This Single Page Application uses `React Router v4`.
 Router is useful when users use the back button of the browser, instead of the one on the application page.
-The page will behave as users expect thanks to Router.
+The page will behave as users expect.

-- The application imports a salon component dynamically (which is the second view) with the help of `React-loadable`, and it helps to reduce the initial loading-time and an unecessary data-loading to mobile devices.
-As a result, it should enhance user experience of mobile devices.
+- The application imports dynamically a salon component (which is the second view) with the help of `React-loadable`, and it helps to reduce initial loading-time and to load data on demand.
+It gives a better user experience especially for mobile users.

 - I personaly like this CSS-in-JS library, `styled-components`, because it allows me to use usual CSS syntax as well as Sass syntax.
-Able to send properties makes it possible to change styles dynamically as well.
-It is also easy to use with React applications.
+It also makes it possible to change styles dynamically by sending properties.
+Works well with React applications.

 - Static data for this app is saved as a JSON file (`./src/components/db.json`).